-In connection, we have started a program to provide financial and other support to selected youth from member cities who would like to participate in the course, “HIROSHIMA and PEACE”, at Hiroshima City University.
+As part of this, Mayors for Peace has a program to provide financial and other support to selected youth from member cities who would like to participate in the course “HIROSHIMA and PEACE” at Hiroshima City University.
 This is an intensive summer course in which students from around the world study and discuss Hiroshima and peace in English.

 Please refer to the Application Guidelines for more information, such as applicant requirements and support details.